 Celebrating the 25th Anniversary of Biosphere 2

 This year the revolutionary laboratory on earth sciences, Biosphere 2, is celebrating its 25th Anniversary.
-The initial experiment began in September of 1991 when eight pioneering individuals were enclose inside of its glass walls for two years.
+The initial experiment began in September of 1991 when eight pioneering individuals were enclosed inside of its glass walls for two years.
 The existence of Biosphere 2 and the research conducted there continue to gain attention, as it fuels understanding of planetary systems and calls attention to the realities of our circumstances on the original Biosphere, the Earth.

 In 1993, in the first moments when the human experiment was coming to a close, the biospherians re-entered the outside world after two years of stewardship in their enclosed home.
 Mark Nelson, who managed the wetland sewage treatment system inside of Biosphere 2, shared a few words on the experience: